-“[When catastrophizing], your mind goes to that worst-possible-case scenario and plays it over and over again, which can trigger huge levels of anxiety.” —Julie Smith, DClinPsy, clinical psychologist
+"Your mind goes to that worst-possible-case scenario and plays it over and over again, which can trigger huge levels of anxiety."—Julie Smith, DClinPsy, clinical psychologist

-This typically happens in situations where you perceive your environment is or could soon become unsafe, whether or not that’s truly feasible.
+This typically happens in situations where you perceive your environment is or could soon become unsafe, regardless of whether that’s true.
 As an example, take Dr. Smith’s recent trip to the coast of England with her young kids.
 “As we were heading toward the coastal edge, I could see this cliff, and it was still 50 yards ahead of us, but my mind immediately went to the worst-case scenario, imagining my children running toward the edge and falling off,” she says.

-In this case, the catastrophic thoughts reflected a very possible and real danger (even if it wasn’t imminent).
+In this case, her catastrophic thoughts reflected a very possible danger (even if it wasn’t imminent).
 And as a result, they served a purpose: “I decided to hold my children’s hands and was able to plan and say, ‘Okay, we’re not going to walk in this direction,’ and ‘We’re going to follow this trail,’” she says.
 “The catastrophic thinking helped me keep everyone safe.”

 This kind of situation proves the inherent value in our ability to catastrophize.
 “It's not something that anyone's getting wrong, and it's not a fault in the brain,” says Dr. Smith.
 “It's really your brain doing its one core job, which is to keep you safe and help you survive.”

-In the same way, people with an anxious attachment style or deep-rooted fears of rejection may also be more prone to catastrophizing in relationships from the outset.
+By a similar token, people with an anxious attachment style or deep-rooted fears of rejection may also be more likely to catastrophize within relationships, specifically.
 “For example, if you had unpredictable caregivers growing up and the risk of abandonment was ingrained early on, then you might be hyper-vigilant of signs that this may be happening in future relationships and start thinking catastrophically,” says Dr. Smith.